saulpierotti/markdown_notebook/MP.md

 	* Parsimony works better when evolution is slow, but this is NOT an assumption of the method
 	* It is difficult to state the assumptions of a parsimony method, but we can say when it is good and when it suffers
 		* Parsimony doesn't work well with long branch attraction
+			* Long branch attraction is when 2 long branches (distant nodes) are clustered because they both diverged a lot from the original, not because they are similar
+			* The similarity arises by chance, is more diversity from all the rest
+			* It is a systematic error
 		* It fails catastrofically in the Felsentein zone
 			* It converges on the wrong tree with increasing certainty as more data are added
 			* The Felstenstein zone is when unrelated taxa share more identity than related taxa by chance